8 Malpractice Insurance Terms Every Healthcare Worker Should Know

 1. Annual Aggregate Limit

-This stipulates the maximum dollar amount an insurer will pay on your behalf for all incident claims reported in a given policy year.
-A malpractice policy contains two numbers: the per claim limit and the annual aggregate limit.
-If your policy reflects limits of $1,000,000/$5,000,000, you have a $1,000,000 limit on each claim and a $5,000,000 combined (aggregate) limit for the year.
+This stipulates the maximum dollar amount an insurer will pay on your behalf for all incidents and/or claims reported in a given policy year.
+A malpractice policy contains two components: the per claim limit and the annual aggregate limit.
+If your policy states limits of $1,000,000/$5,000,000, you have a $1,000,000 limit on each claim and a $5,000,000 combined (aggregate) limit for the policy year.

 2. Claims-Made Coverage

 A claims-made policy provides coverage for claims that arise and are reported during the policy’s enforced active period.
-The start date therefore becomes a permanent component of the claims-made policy, and you will be continually protected against incidents as long as you renew your policy and keep your retroactive date.
+The start date, often called the retroactive date or prior acts date, therefore becomes a permanent component of the claims-made policy, and you will be continually protected against claims from incidents as long as you renew your policy and keep your retroactive date.

 An occurrence policy, on the other hand, covers incidents that arose during the policy’s coverage year regardless of when they are reported.
 This means it doesn’t matter if the policy is still active when the claim comes in.
 What does matter is that the policy was active at the time of the alleged incident.